 If you are enrolling on a non-accredited course, the fee is £8.50 per hour plus materials.
 You may be invited to an interview with a curriculum manager.

 Please note we do not receive funding for under 19s on non-accredited courses and under 16s on accredited courses.

 We recognise that there are occasions when access to some financial support may help you with your studies.
 If you are on a low income, you can apply for help from our Discretionary Learner Support Fund (DLSF) or Sutton College Support Fund.
 Please ask at the Enrolment Centre for an application form.

-There are arrangements in place to support flexible payments – please contact the Enrolment Centre to discuss suitable options and to see the terms and conditions.
+There are arrangements in place to support flexible payments – please contact the Customer Enquiry Centre to discuss suitable options and to see the terms and conditions.